donPuerto/gridsome-blog-portfolio/documents/programming/categories/dart/introduction.md

 ---
 slug: dart
 title: Dart
-description: Paint your UI to life with DART
+description: 'Paint your UI to life with DART'
-author: Don Puerto
+author: 'Don Puerto'
 created_at: 2020-06-12
 updated_at: 2020-06-12
 tags: [dart, tutorial]